wp-plugins/yith-woocommerce-product-vendors/readme.txt

 == Description ==

 Are you trying to make your website a place where you can host many vendor pages and earn commissions from their sales?
-YITH WooCommerce Multi Vendor is the plugin explicitly developed to switch your website into a multi-vendor platform that will let you earn from commissions without you to lift a finger.
+YITH WooCommerce Multi Vendor is the plugin explicitly developed to switch your website into a multivendor platform that will let you earn from commissions without you to lift a finger.
-Moreover a multi-vendor shop brings more traffic to your site and allows you to get a better engine search positioning.
+Moreover a multivendor shop brings more traffic to your site and allows you to get a better engine search positioning.
 A double, huge benefit from a single plugin.
 And all free.
+Create your multivendor platform and enjoy our unique plugin!

 **Section “Vendors”:**